 As you apply for a personal loan, lenders check on a number of things, including monthly income, annual income, and credit score, to set the rates.
 Therefore, make sure to have a demonstrable income and the best possible credit score.

-While an applicant can make direct applications to moneylenders in Singapore, the approval time is sometimes lengthy.
+While an applicant can make direct applications to financial institutions in Singapore, the approval time is sometimes lengthy.
 To make the loan application quick and reduce approval time, applicants should use a loan comparison service like Lendela.

-With Lendela, the applicant submits a short application which is forwarded to multiple banks and licensed lenders at once.
+With Lendela, the applicant submits a short application which is forwarded to multiple banks and financial institutions at once.
 After this, the lenders return with their personalised, best offers.

 To pick the best loan offer, it is essential to review the personal loan details, including the monthly interest rate, approved loan amount, tenure, and fees.
 Once a borrower picks an offer, he or she can book an appointment with the lender and sign the loan agreement, making the end of the application and start of the loan tenure.

 To get the best Singapore personal loan interest rate, the best route is using Lendela.
-We work with banks and licensed moneylenders who are quick to review your loan application details, including credit score and annual income, and provide pre-approved offers.
+We work with banks and financial institutions who are quick to review your loan application details, including credit score and annual income, and provide pre-approved offers.
 Remember that you will also need to have an elaborate plan for paying the loan in line with the loan agreement.